The Best Songs Ever: the Greatest Songs of All Time

 What song was a worldwide ecumenical movement, starting out as a pagan folk

 How did the great medieval poet Geoffrey Chaucer

 influence Procol Harum's eerie masterpiece "A Whiter Shade of Pale"?

-What line from a sermon by John Donne spurred the bitter refutation of a young
+What line from a sermon by the poet John Donne spurred the bitter refutation of a young

-Which American rock group took its name from a snippet of poetry by the mystical
+Which American rock group took its name from a line of poetry by the mystical

 English poet William Blake?